cs50nestm/cs50labs/syntax/README.md

 - What is meant by syntax in programming
 - How to use the `printf` function
-- Why do we use curly braces and semicolons
+- Why we use curly braces and semicolons
+- How to use a library
 - How to create a simple program in C

 ## What is Syntax?